 Utilizes developmental screening tools to determine individual needs of children and assists in individualizing curriculum.

 Assists parents in identifying and fully utilizing available community resources.
-Utilize the assistance of the Family Support Staff, Mental Health Consultants, and other professionals to refer parents as needed.
+Utilizes the assistance of the Family Support Staff, Mental Health Clinicians, and other professionals to refer parents as needed.

 Assists with the recruitment of children for the program.

 In addition to the responsibilities listed above, all Gads Hill Center employees are responsible for the following:

 Participates in agency outreach and recruitment events, including evenings and weekends.